wasmbed/wasmbed/crates/wasmbed-firmware-esp32c3/README.md

 # ESP32-C3 Heartbeat Firmware Demo

-This repository contains a demo firmware for the **ESP32-C3** microcontroller.
+This crate contains a demo firmware for the **ESP32-C3** microcontroller.
 The firmware establishes a secure **mTLS connection** with a deployed gateway and periodically sends heartbeat messages.

 ## How It Works